kamaludin21/rebuild-aircall/readme.md

 ## Preview

-Rebuild landing page of [aircall.io](https://aircall.io), with tailwindcss, does not include fonts ([fellix](https://displaay.net/typeface/fellix/))
+Trying to copy landing page design from [aircall.io](https://aircall.io), with tailwindcss and vuejs, does not include fonts ([fellix](https://displaay.net/typeface/fellix/))